Table Fellowship

 Stanley R. Mast is minister of preaching at La Grave Avenue Christian Reformed Church in Grand Rapids, Michigan.

-Reformed Worship 92 © June 2009 Worship Ministries of the Christian Reformed Church.
+Reformed Worship 92 © June 2009, Calvin Institute of Christian Worship.
 Used by permission.